mhabash99/babys-first-data-analysis/README.md

 Document the Cleaning Process: Document the steps taken to clean the data for transparency and reproducibility.

 3. **Data Exploration:**
-   - When we use pd.Series(larger_dataset), we are converting the NumPy array larger_dataset into a Pandas Series.
+When we use pd.Series(larger_dataset), we are converting the NumPy array larger_dataset into a Pandas Series.
 This allows us to leverage Pandas' functionality, including the describe method, which provides summary statistics for the data.
-   - Loading Data

-import pandas as pd
+Loading Data: import pandas as pd

 # Load data from a CSV file
 df = pd.read_csv('filename.csv')